Sgoloskov/Sgoloskov/README.md

 - 👋 Hi, I’m @Sgoloskov
-- 👀 I’m interested in program
+- 👀 I’m a former programmerand now my hobby is programming
-- 🌱 I’m currently learning manjaro
+- 🌱 I’m currently learning Alt Linux
-- 💞️ I’m looking to collaborate on qt
-- 📫 How to reach me qt
+- 💞

 <!---
 Sgoloskov/Sgoloskov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.